AnnulusGames/MagicTween/README.md

 }
 ```

+### Migration Guides

+Magic Tween is an actively developed library, and there is a possibility of breaking changes with each version.
+For information on migrating from previous versions, please refer to the [Migration Guides](migration.md).

 ## Basic Usage

 By introducing Magic Tween, numerous extension methods for creating tweens on traditional Unity components are added.
 Below is an example of animating the position of a Transform using these extension methods: